-Remission of Nonresident Fees for Out-of-state Residents Including Au Pairs (Out-of-state Fee Waiver)
+Remission of Non-Resident Fees for Out-of-State Residents Including Au Pairs (Out-of-State Fee Waiver)

-WTCS Administrative code allows for Gateway to remit the out-of-state fees for individuals who are considered out-of-state, who can demonstrate financial need, and who demonstrate the ability to benefit from their educational experience.
+WTCS administrative code allows for Gateway to remit the out-of-state fees for individuals who are considered out-of-state, who can demonstrate financial need, and who demonstrate the ability to benefit from their educational experience.
 Au pairs are eligible for remission of out-of-state fees for up to six (6) credits or the equivalent.
 Additional credits/courses beyond those approved for remission are at the out-of-state rate.
-Remission of nonresident fees is limited and granted to those eligible on a first-come, first-served basis.
+Remission of non-resident fees is limited and granted to those eligible on a first-come, first-served basis.
 Remission applications are submitted on an academic year basis.
-To apply, complete the Remission of Nonresident Fees application available at gtc.edu/forms.
-Registration will be at the outof-state rate until remission is approved.
-Students approved for fee remission are responsible for the payment of any in-state fees (and out-of-state fees. if applicable) that are incurred.
+To apply, complete the Remission of Non-Resident Fees application available at qtc.edu/forms.
+Registration will be at the out-of-state rate until remission is approved.
+Students approved for fee remission are responsible for the payment of any in-state fees (and out-of-state fees, if applicable) that are incurred.